ask-fm/AFMSlidingCell/README.md

 ![Animated Example](https://raw.githubusercontent.com/ask-fm/AFMSlidingCell/master/res/sliding_cell.gif)

-AFMSlidingCell supports up to two differently sized UIButtons added to the cell's right side and can be used both directly from the Interface Builder and as superclass for custom cell.
+AFMSlidingCell supports up to two differently sized UIButtons added to the cell's right side and can be used both directly from the Interface Builder and as a superclass for custom cell.

 ## Usage